dotnet/docs/docs/core/testing/mstest-analyzers/mstest0026.md

 ## How to fix violations

-Ensure that arguments do not contain conditional access to the methods below:
+Ensure that arguments do not contain conditional access when passed to the methods below:

 - `Assert.IsTrue`
 - `Assert.IsFalse`